jpantao/rofi-find/README.md

 # rofi-find
-A script for Rofi that locates files in your home directory
+A script for Rofi that locates files in your home directory.